NOMINATED for BEST FILM, BEST DIRECTOR, and BEST SCREENPLAY with 2014 IndieCapitol Awards.

 Almost the entire cast and crew is made up of young, emerging filmmakers and artists from the Washington DC metro area.
 Several of them are students or graduates from George Mason University (Fairfax County), many of which studied in the Theatre Department and/or Film & Video Studies Department.
 Additionally, many of our actors, as well as Dannie Snyder the Producer, Director, and Screenwriter, teach at Acting For Young People in Fairfax County.

 The Long-Term Side Effect was originally budgeted at $30,000.
 Through investors and donations, we raised $10,000 and were able to start production in July 2011.
 The film is now complete, but we still need to raise money to help tell the world all about it.
 Therefore, we are currently seeking national organizations and companies to SPONSOR our film.
 As a sponsor, not only will your organization receive exposure from media campaigns and all promotions for our production, but you will also gain exposure from the audiences attending future screenings.
-If you’re interested in becoming a sponsor or seeing our business plan, please contact Producer Dannie Snyder at info@LIVcreations.com.
+If you’re interested in becoming a sponsor, please contact Producer Dannie Snyder at info@LIVcreations.com.

 The Long-Term Side Effect tells the story of Lei Kelly in five different relationships.
 With six strong, unique characters, there’s only so much you can say in a two-hour film.
 Thus, our story would transfer beautifully into a TV series.
 In fact, each one of the five supporting characters has his/her own relationship, which we barely touch on in the film.
 In other words, there is still so much more conflict to explore and, as a result, so much more we can put at stake for Lei.
 All in all, while maintaining it’s quirky, awkward comedic nature, we want to push The Long-Term Side Effect into a more dramatic TV series that’s bolder, riskier, and more unpredictable.